CityOfNewYork/CROL-WebApp/README.md

 ### GET

-The service will allow Public JSON-LD documents (i.e. City Record adverts) to be queried by their various properties through an HTTP request.An authorization token is NOT required.
+The service will allow Public JSON-LD documents (i.e. City Record adverts) to be queried by their various properties through an HTTP request.
+An authorization token is NOT required.

 URL: